BCFT One-point Functions of Coulomb Branch Operators: One-point functions from

 One can check that making these substitutions in \eqref{Eq: deforming with C} reproduces the bulk action \eqref{eactiononS4} and also the boundary term \eqref{eactiononHS4}.\footnote{In order to match precisely with \eqref{eactiononS4} and \eqref{eactiononHS4} some integrations by parts are needed.} For this reason in the following we will use the letter $\lambda$ when referring to an arbitrary chiral deformation, and $\tau$ in the specific case of an exactly marginal one.

 Taking derivatives of the partition function with respect to the coupling $\lambda$ gives integrated one-point functions

 Let us focus first on the bulk integral term.
-The chiral deformations given in \eqref{Eq: definition of cal C} can be rewritten as a total derivative involving the bottom component $A$, up to a $Q$-exact contribution \cite{Gomis:2014woa}
+The chiral deformations given in \eqref{Eq: definition of cal C} can be rewritten as a total derivative, up to a $Q$-exact contribution\footnote{Our expression for $\mathcal{C}$ as a total derivative plus a $Q$-exact term, while analogous to the one presented in \cite{Gomis:2014woa}, does not agree in details with it.
+The results in \cite{Gomis:2014woa} are not affected because the total derivative term that is singular at the pole is identical to ours.
+However the contribution on the other boundary $S^3$ is affected by this difference.}